Reds turn to Bauer to stop skid vs. Brewers | Sports-Games

 Anderson was not nearly as effective against the Reds on Aug.
 8. He allowed a three-run, first-inning homer to Suarez, three other hits and two walks over 3 2/3 innings in a 4-1 defeat.
 While Suarez is just 2-for-9 versus Anderson, fellow Cincinnati stars Joey Votto and Nick Castellanos are a combined 7-for-23 (.304) against him.

-Morrison, meanwhile, is batting .348 (8-for-23) with three homers and two doubles against Bauer.
-Teammate Christian Yelich has hit two of his seven homers this season versus Cincinnati, but he enters Monday 2-for-15 over his last four games. --Field Level Media
+Christian Yelich has hit two of his seven homers this season versus Cincinnati, but he enters Monday 2-for-15 over his last four games.